yurikoex/knaves-out/docs/rules/README.md

 ## Defeat

-If your white king building is destroyed, you are defeated.
+If your king building is destroyed, you are defeated.

 ## Advanced / Alternate Rules